by Laurent Cousineau

 The length of a drought could range anywhere from a few months to several years.
 Often, they will cause mass migration as people will try to pursue a better quality of life.

-The United Nation reports that every year, an area of fertile soil the size of Ukraine is lost due to drought, as well as deforestation and climate instability.
+The United Nations reports that every year, an area of fertile soil the size of Ukraine is lost due to drought, as well as deforestation and climate instability.

 Drought is one of the many effects of climate change.
 However, it should be noted that droughts should not be confused with desertification, another consequence of climate change.